markgriep/CS_Assesment/ConsoleApp1/ReadMe.txt

 ﻿

+This is an MVP of the request.
+Version 1.0 without much error checking

 1. Takes two inputs and a flag
   a.
 A directory that contains the files to be analyzed
   b.
 A path for the output file (including file name and extension)